Bayesian Linear Regression

 The predictive distribution

-Note that the variance of the predictive distribution depends both on the assumed noise model ($\sigma$) and the uncertainty on the $w$ posterior
+Note that the variance of the predictive distribution depends both on the assumed noise model (

 def predictive(x, nTrainingSamples):